-Brussels Sprouts with Prosciutto is a delicious and easy side dish that takes less than 20 minutes to prepare!
+Brussels Sprouts with Prosciutto is an aromatic side dish looks elegant and that takes less than 20 minutes to prepare!
 A great side dish for Thanksgiving, Christmas, really any time of year!
 The prosciutto adds a nice depth of flavor and a crunch to the sauteed Brussels Sprouts!

 Brussels sprouts are one of my most favorite vegetables, ever!
 This dish is so easy to prepare and is truly a great dish to prepare for the Holiday Season!
 I love prosciutto as well so the combination is a no-brainer for me!
 The prosciutto is browned and the Brussels Sprouts soak up extra flavor.

 I like to prepare this dish when family and friends come for dinner too!
 Sauteed Brussels Sprouts are ready in about 20 minutes.
 This is a great side dish to introduce people who either don’t love Brussels Sprouts.
 I have converted many, including my own kids to Brussels Sprouts fans with this recipe!

 Should Brussels Sprouts be purchased on the stalk?

 Brussels Sprouts are always best purchased from the stalk.
 It is not always possible.
 It is perfectly fine to purchase individual Brussels Sprout heads when stalks are unavailable.